Bdouin/StoryMakerReact/README.md

 <!-- PROJECT DESCRIPTION -->

 Our hero, Walad, needs your help.
-Has has so much to say and so much to do but he is having hard times to organize his thoughts and words.
+He has so much to say and so much to do but he is having a hard time organizing his thoughts and words.
 We want you to help him to communicate his thoughts in a more stylistic and elastic manner.

 For this end, we prepared a small and fun challenge for you.
 Please read the guidelines below and follow the instructions to complete the challenge.